MastarCheeze/study-notes/computer-science/paper-1/hardware.md

 >
 > -   Limited instructions
 > -   Used in **embedded systems**

+### Embedded systems

->     -   Performs a dedicated function only
+-   Performs a dedicated function only
+-   Cannot be reprogrammed
+-   Has
+    -   Microprocessor
+    -   Dedicated hardware
+    -   Firmware

 <br>